|Vietnam||Tiếng Việt English|

 There are two types of SCTs: autologous and allogeneic.
 Autologous SCT uses bone marrow or peripheral blood stem cells from the patient, while allogeneic SCT uses stem cells from a suitably matched donor.

 Because of the rigorous conditioning regimen, risks and intense side effects, patients’ eligibility for SCT need to be assessed based on certain criteria such as age and availability of matching donors.

 One of the latest developments in blood cancer treatment is Chimeric Antigen Receptor (CAR) T-cell Therapy, which involves genetically engineering the T-cells from a patient in a laboratory setting and getting them to recognise certain targets on cancer cells.
 These modified cells, when re-infused into the patient, have the ability to destroy cancer cells using the patient’s own immune response.

 While CAR T-cell Therapy is a relatively new development, it has generally shown good overall response rates in different kinds of blood cancers.
-Currently, CAR T-cell Therapy is only approved for the treatment of relapsed or refractory B-cell ALL in paediatrics and young adult patients, and relapsed or refractory Diffuse Large B-cell Lymphoma (DLBCL).
+Currently, CAR T-cell Therapy is only approved for the treatment of relapsed or refractory B-cell Acute Lymphoblastic Lymphoma (ALL) in paediatrics and young adult patients, and relapsed or refractory Diffuse Large B-cell Lymphoma (DLBCL).

 Like many diseases, symptoms of leukemia may be overlooked because they resemble symptoms of common illnesses.
 If you notice any persistent signs or symptoms that worry you, do not hesitate to see a doctor.